heri/studiozenkai/content/post/balancing-developer-happinness-and-customer-success.md

 \end{aligned}
 \]

-Cost can be developer pay, consultation fees, hardware and services costs.
+Cost is hard and soft compensation, consultation fees, hardware and services costs, as well end of the year party, travel etc.

 Once you get the total, then divide by Cideal which is the ideal cost

-Start tracking WCH and CDDI today.
-Experiment, measure, and share your results!

 **Trade-offs**

 It is possible for a team to focus temporarily on Delivery Performance.
 You can increase developer burden to get a feature released before a deadline.
 You can also spend more time reducing burnout.
 But both cases are unstainable.
-There is a trade-off, and a good Head of Engineering knows how to increase Delivery Performance while at the same time decreasing Burden.
+There is a trade-off.
+Great Heads of Engineering will need to work hard to increase Delivery Performance while at the same time decreasing Burden.

 **Why It Matters**